[Note: This was published by RVtravel.com previously. Some pertinent comments from our readers have been retained.]

 Remove ticks easily from people or pets!

-It’s tick season!
+It will soon be tick season!
 This Tick Twister Remover Set will remove ticks, large and small, without squeezing them, reducing the risk of infection.
 It does not leave the mouthparts of the tick in the skin.
 It’s the safest and easiest way to remove ticks and in just a few seconds.
-Helps prevent Lyme Disease.
+Helps prevent Lyme disease.
 Keep one of these in your RV.
 Learn more or order.

-Take the tick — and yourself — to the doctor.
-They will be able to identify the species (only the deer tick carries Lyme in the Northeast, but other ticks can carry other diseases, and the deer tick can carry more than just Lyme).
+Take the tick, and yourself, to the doctor.
+They will be able to identify the species.
+Only the deer tick carries Lyme in the Northeast, but other ticks can carry other diseases, and the deer tick can carry more than just Lyme.
 Your doctor may choose to send the tick out for testing.
-Your doctor will not test you for Lyme right after a tick bite.
+The doctor will not test you for Lyme right after a tick bite.
 Your body’s immune system will take a few weeks to mount a response to the pathogen (if one was transmitted), and antibodies are not detectable right after a bite.